top of page

 Feb 164 min read

-Somewhere along the way, creativity got put on a pedestal.
-Or boxed into a corner.
+Rediscovering Your Creative Spirit Somewhere along the way, creativity got put on a pedestal.
+Or shoved into a weird, mismatched shoebox.
 Or turned into something that needs to be impressive.
-And that’s sucky, because creativity was never meant to be perfect.
+And that sucks, because creativity was never meant to be perfect.
 Most of the creative moments that actually help us feel better aren’t beautiful.
-They’re messy.
-Awkward.
-Half-finished.
-Sometimes kind of terrible.
+They’re messy, awkward, half-finished, and sometimes kind of terrible.
 And that’s exactly why they work.
 You’re allowed to make ugly things.
-You’re allowed to paint something just to see what happen

 Frannie Bigge